-All our services, including Employer Services are currently available through remote delivery.
+All our services, including Employer Services are currently available in-person at our centers or through remote delivery.
 We are here to help you!

 If you are self-employed, a contract worker or previously worked in a position that did not report wages, you may qualify for unemployment and can apply for UI benefits!